Fellowship-of-the-Link/old-TfT-test1/project/About this project.md

 ### Spidergraph executive summary

-The 2nd blog post ([[2.
-Mapping the thinking tool landscape]]) has a visual showing how these all link together and how the scores submitted via Personal Profiles are aggregated into a spidergraph, which provides a sort of "executive summary" entry Point on the home page:
+The figure shows how these all link together and how the scores submitted via Personal Profiles are aggregated into a spidergraph, which provides a sort of "executive summary" entry Point on the home page:

 ![](https://cdn-images-1.medium.com/max/1000/1*RFMbqtFqw7xHmotEmNFqEw.png)